mathgladiator/adama-lang/reference/src/guide/static-policies-document-events.md

 }
 ```

-The above policy allows anyone to create a document within your space (#rude), so you will want to lock it down.
+The above policy allows anyone to create a document within your space (#open #rude), so you will want to lock it down.
 For instance, we can lock it down to just adama developers.

 ```adama
 @static {